Scott Downes

 Advocacy | Locally-focused Work | Community Solutions and Capacity Building

-Scott’s work has bridged philanthropy, nonprofit and policy advocacy.
-He previously served as senior program officer at The Colorado Trust, managing a multi-million-dollar grant portfolio focused on policy and advocacy, civic engagement and capacity building.
-Scott has also held communications roles with the Colorado Center on Law and Policy and the Colorado Fiscal Policy Institute.
-In the political realm, Scott wore many hats on campaigns at the local, state and national level, including work with two governors.
-More recently, he was an independent consultant specializing in strategy development, project management and strategic communications for foundations, nonprofits and other mission-oriented organizations.
+Prior to joining the Foundation, Scott was a consultant specializing in strategy development and strategic communications for foundations, nonprofits and other mission-oriented organizations.
+He previously served as a senior consultant with the Center for Evaluation Innovation and as a senior program officer at The Colorado Trust, managing a grant portfolio focused on policy, advocacy and civic engagement.
+Scott held communications roles with the Colorado Center on Law and Policy and the Colorado Fiscal Policy Institute.
+In political campaigns, Scott served as a campaign manager, speechwriter, spokesperson and more, at the local, state and national level, including work with two governors.

 Education